 If you have a door on your closet, you can use a shoe door hanger to store items like baby lotion, burp cloths, baby thermoter, etc. This saves space and makes it much easier to find things.

 Organizing Baby Clothes through Growth Spurts

-Once I realize that we’re moving up a size (most things are getting snug), I have a purge day for the baby clothes.
+Once I realize that we’re moving up a size, I have a purge day for the baby clothes.
 Here’s what that looks like:

 - I take all the clothes out of the dresser and pull out everything in that size.
 There may be a few things that still fit, but it’s just easier at that point to move up a size completely so I can keep like sizes together, instead of adding a onesie here and there later.

 - Once you have all of your too-small baby clothes together, move them to a storage bin or bag and label them for baby number two.
 Or, if you’re done having babies, pass them down to a mom friend or donate them to a local charity.